-Install Google Analytics once you have gone live and watch how things unfold.
-It’s key to remember that it takes 4-12 weeks for Google to crawl a website so don’t be disheartened at first, make sure you get it done right away to collect the data you need to improve your site..
+Install website analytics and Search Console so that as soon you have gone live, you can watch how things unfold.
+It’s key to remember that it takes 3 – 6 months for search engines to crawl a website, so don’t be disheartened at first.
+Make sure you get it done right away to collect the data you need to improve your site.

 While most website owners may think about SEO after the development process, the truth is you need to take SEO considerations into account at the very start.
 It might seem like a lengthy task, but what is worse?
 Getting everything done at once – or spending hours completely refreshing your SEO from scratch?